c o u r s e - s t r u c t u r e (introductory)

 The fundamental features of all sequencing software.

-Plug Ins vs external instruments.
+Plug Ins vs real instruments.

 WEEK 3.
 Sampling concepts and methods explained.